-This article was last updated Jun 22, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Sep 25, 2020.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

-Pay on time and in full each month
+Step 1.
+Pay on time and in full

-Tip: Most credit cards have autopay, which can help you avoid missed payments.
+Tip: Most credit cards allow you to have autopay, which can help avoid missed payments.
 If autopay isn’t for you, set up alerts on your calendar or with your issuer to remind you of your payment due date.

 Tip: Small charges like a Netflix or Spotify subscription are great to add to your credit card.

 However, we understand you may need to charge more than a monthly subscription, so a good rule of thumb is to spend no more than you can afford to pay when your bill is due.
 And if you want to take it a step further, spend no more than you can afford to pay at the time of purchase.

 Your utilization rate, or amounts owed, accounts for 30% of your credit score — making it the second most important factor in building good credit.
 Put simply, utilization is how much of your credit limit you’re using.

 For example, if you have a balance of $250 on a card with a $500 credit limit, your credit utilization rate is 50%.
 Most personal finance experts recommend using less than 30% of your available credit.
 So, on a card with a $500 credit limit, keep your balance below $150 each month.